GnyVasco/GnyVasco/README.md

 ### About Me 🦋

 I am a Computer Engineering finalist at Eduardo Mondlane University, based in Maputo.
-At the moment studying concepts about Front-end Development and UI/UX Design.
 Passionate about technology, design and various forms of art.
 I divide my time between a lot of learning and my hobbies.
 Greetings!!